 Risks to Utility Contractors as Demand Grows

-The nation’s overall infrastructure received a grade of D+ from the American Society of Civil Engineers in 2017.1 Proposed improvement projects could mean significant work for contractors, but a shortage of skilled labor may make it difficult to find qualified talent.
-While the utility industry typically has stringent safety procedures in place for employees, increased spending on utility work could attract contractors from other fields that may lack experience with specific safety procedures.
+The nation’s overall infrastructure received a grade of C- from the American Society of Civil Engineers in 2022.1 Proposed improvement projects could mean significant work for contractors, but a shortage of skilled labor may make it difficult to find qualified talent.
+Although the utility industry typically has stringent safety procedures in place for employees, increased spending on utility work could attract contractors from other fields that may lack experience with specific safety procedures.

 Utility contractors will need to consistently apply safety practices, training and controls as they ramp up to meet increased demand or diversify their operations.
 These safety practices are particularly important when attracting, recruiting and onboarding new utility workers, a time when there may be a heightened risk of accidents.
-For example, Travelers’ Claim data shows that fifty-two percent of all workplace injuries occur within the first year of employment.2
+For example, Travelers Claim data shows that 48% of all construction workplace injuries occur within the first year of employment.2

-“The utility industry does a tremendous job protecting their employees when there is an increase in activity,” said Travelers Risk Control Construction Safety Professional Kenton Wengert.
+“The utility industry does a tremendous job protecting their employees when there is an increase in activity,” said Kenton Wengert, Travelers Vice President of Risk Control Construction.
 “When we see a spike in demand for utility work, such as after a storm, utility contractors can face increased risks associated with employees driving while fatigued, working in unfamiliar areas and working long hours.”
-Having safety policies to prevent drowsy driving and limit hours worked, as well as Hours of Service as outlined by the FMSCA when applicable, can help prevent employee injuries.
+Having safety policies to prevent drowsy driving and limit hours worked, as well as hours of service as outlined by the Federal Motor Carrier Safety Administration when applicable, can help prevent employee injuries.

 Here are some other potential risks for utility contractors to consider:

 Trenching and Working in Confined Spaces